surf-visualization/looking-glass/blender/README.md

 - Supports CPU rendering only
 - Supports Cycles rendering only
 - The ray differentials are probably not correct, which might influence shading

+## Patch

+Note that this patch applies to the [source tarball](http://download.blender.org/source/blender-2.79b.tar.gz) of 2.79b, so not the latest git version of the 2.7 branch.
+You will need to build Blender from source yourself if you want to use this patch.
+Tested on Linux when building with GCC 8.2.1 (you might need to apply `gcc8.patch` as well).

 Paul Melis, SURFsara (paul.melis@surfsara.nl)